roidelapluie/blog/content/articles/add-server-to-a-glusterfs-cluster.md

-Title: Adding a server to a GlusterFS pool
+Title: Adding a server to a GlusterFS cluster
 Category: Linux
 Tags: GlusterFS
-Slug: gluster-pool
+Slug: add-server-to-a-glusterfs-cluster

-Some notes about how to add server to a [GlusterFS](http://gluster.org) pool and to replicata data to it.
+Some notes about how to add server to a [GlusterFS](http://gluster.org) cluster and to replicata data to it.

     ::bash
     srv03$ sudo gluster peer probe 192.168.1.10
     peer probe: failed: 192.168.1.10 is already part of another cluster

-It is logical that anyone may not add a server to a gluster pool.
+It is logical that anyone may not add a server to a gluster cluster.

     ::bash
     srv01$ sudo gluster peer probe 192.168.1.12